-- Use styling (bold, headlines, bullet points, etc) to make your appeal skimable
+- Use styling (bold, headlines, bullet points, etc) to make your appeal skimmable

 - Have focus.
-Don’t have no more than two tasks within your call to action, otherwise the actions become diluted.
+Don’t have any more than two tasks within your call to action, otherwise, the actions become diluted.

 Never be Afraid to Ask Multiple Times